adamnew123456/USM/README.md

 ## Installation

-Before starting, you need to have a Bourne-compatible shell (`zsh`, `bash`, `dash`, etc.) since that is the dialect of shell script that the USM startup script uses.
-This branch, which used to be experimental, is now stable and is a better official version of USM because it has fewer dependencies.

-First, you need to clone the USM source tree (alternatively, if you have already downloaded a tarball, you can skip this step):
+All you need to install USM is a Bourne-compatible POSIX shell, like `dash`, `bash`, `zsh`, etc.  First, you need to clone the USM source tree (alternatively, if you have already downloaded a tarball, you can skip this step):

     git clone git://github.com/adamnew123456/USM